defeatcovid19/defeatcovid19-net-pytorch/README.md

 # defeatcovid19-net-pytorch

-ofThis repo provides a Pytorch solution for predictions on X-ray images for COVID-19 patients.
+This repo provides a Pytorch solution for predictions on X-ray images for COVID-19 patients.

 ## Motivation
 It is intended to be used as a template for **defeatcovid19** group partecipants who like to contribute.
 You can find more info on our group's effort [here](https://github.com/defeatcovid19/defeatcovid19-project).
 At the moment we're actively trying to contact local hospitals to collect radiologic (mainly XRay and Eco) images to build a robust dataset for deep learning training.